 - Trucks: Paris 180mm 50° matte black trucks

 If you have been doing longboarding in a while, you might be looking for a board that responds quickly to your every move.
 Maybe you want a lightweight board you will have no problems carrying around.

-The deck of this Tesseract longboard is wide enough to give you enough room to successfully pull off your tricks.
+The deck of this Tesseract Loaded longboard is wide enough to give you enough room to successfully pull off your tricks.